hexian000/kcptun-libev/README.md

 - The client side "listen" TCP ports and send data to "kcp_connect".
 - The server side receive data from "kcp_bind" and forward the connections to "connect".
 - Set a "password" or "psk" is strongly suggested when using in public networks.
 - "loglevel": 1-6 are FATAL, ERROR, WARNING, INFO, DEBUG, VERBOSE respectively.
 The default is 4 (INFO).
+High log levels can affect performance.

 ## Tunables